-\paragraph{The refinement procedure.} We first describe our refinement procedure, namely Algorithm~\ref{alg:refine} in detail.
-When used by Algorithm~\ref{alg:main}, it requires that the input $w_1$ has angle $\theta \in [0,\frac{\pi}{32}]$ with $u$, and aims to find a new $\tilde{w}$ such that it has angle $\frac{\theta}{2}$ with $u$.
+{\bfseries The refinement procedure.} We first describe our refinement procedure, namely Algorithm~\ref{alg:refine}, in detail.
+When used by Algorithm~\ref{alg:main}, it requires that the input $w_1$ has angle $\theta \in [0,\frac{\pi}{32}]$ with $u$, and aims to find a new $\tilde{w}$ such that it has angle $\theta/2$ with $u$.
 It performs iterative update on $w_t$'s (lines~\ref{line:omd-loop-start} to~\ref{line:omd-loop-end}) in the following manner.
 Given the current iterate $w_t$, it defines a (time-varying) sampling region $B_{\hat{w}_t, b}$, samples an example $x_t$ from $D_X$ conditioned on $B_{\hat{w}_t, b}$, and queries its label $y_t$.
-This time-varying sampling strategy has appeared in many prior works on active learning of halfspaces, such as~\citet{dasgupta2009percerptron,yan2017revisiting}, and is slightly different from~\cite{balcan2007margin} where all $x_t$'s come from the same distribution.
+This time-varying sampling strategy has appeared in many prior works on active learning of halfspaces, such as~\cite{dasgupta2009percerptron,yan2017revisiting}.

 Then, given the example $(x_t, y_t)$, it performs an online mirror descent update (line~\ref{line:omd}) with regularizer $R(w)$, along with a carefully designed update vector $-\alpha g_t$.
 The gradient vector